sioaeko/nettool/README.md

     - Purpose: Capture and analyze network packets.
     - Usage: python nettool.py capture -i <interface> -f <filter>

+13. 🚨 DDoS Attack Simulation (Internal Use Only)
+    - Purpose: Simulate DDoS attacks in a controlled, internal environment for testing defense mechanisms.
+    - Usage: python nettool.py ddos-sim <target> --type <attack_type> --duration <seconds> --rate <packets_per_second>
+    - WARNING: This feature is for educational and testing purposes only.
+Use only in isolated, internal networks with explicit permission.

 ## 🚀 Quick Start

 1. Clone and install: